 Take a Blogging Course

 For that, I'd highly recommend the Genius Blogger's Toolkit.
 It's a bundle of resources (26 eBooks and 55 ecourses combined into one.)
 I love it, year after year, because there's always something of value to be had.
-It's on sale now for the special price of $97USD.

 Best of luck with starting your new travel blog!